JaneliaSciComp/SongExplorer/README.md

 `src/video-read-plugin.py`.

-To use an alternative plugin, change the "audio_read_plugin" variable in "configuration.pysh".
+To use an alternative plugin, change the "audio_read_plugin" variable in "configuration.py".
 It should be a python 2-tuple, with the first element being the full path to the script, without the ".py" extension, and the second being a dictionary of keyword arguments.
 The specific format for each plugin is documented in a comment at the top of each python script.